 The handheld vacuum ensures the flies do not get out once they have been trapped.
-You can hunt down the flies in the mornings, evening, or whatever time you feel they are many, and with time they will have significantly reduced.
+You can hunt down the flies in the mornings, evening, or whatever time you feel they are many, and they will have significantly reduced with time.

 Boil Malt Vinegar

 House flies cannot stand the smell of boiled malt vinegar.
-Boil some small amount of malt vinegar and place it in the fly-infested area.
+Boil some malt vinegar and place it in the fly-infested area.
 Unlike apple cider vinegar which attracts flies, boiled malt vinegar repels them.

 Use an Electronic Fly Swatter

-An electronic fly swatter works with the same principle as a bug zapper except that it doesn’t lure the fly.
-With an electronic fly swatter, you wave at the fly which delivers an electric shock to it once the paddle makes contact.
-Use of a fly swatter is a little old fashioned and needs quite some patience as you time the fly, but it is still effective.
+An electronic fly swatter works with the same principle as a bug zapper, except it doesn’t lure the fly.
+With an electronic fly swatter, you wave at the fly, which delivers an electric shock to it once the paddle makes contact.
+The use of a fly swatter is a little old-fashioned and needs quite some patience as you time the fly, but it is still effective.
 You can swat the fly even before it lands.